-Just like there is more than one type of anxiety disorder, diabetes, or developmental disorder, there is more than one type of autism.
-In anxiety, for example, there are five completely separate types, each with their own symptoms, some unique to the other types and some types sharing similar symptoms on a spectrum.
-Autism Spectrum Disorder (ASD) is considered the broad term for autism, but there are actually three separate sub-types that fit within the ASD category.
+Just like there is more than one type of anxiety disorder, diabetes, or developmental disorder, there are different types of autism.
+In anxiety, for example, there are five completely separate types, each with its own symptoms.
+Some types of anxiety are unique and other types share similar symptoms on a spectrum.
+So just how many types of autism are there?
+Autism Spectrum Disorder (ASD) is considered the broad term for autism, but three separate sub-types fit within the ASD category.

 When you think about a ‘spectrum,’ think of seeing different shades of blue all together in one band.
 All of the shades are technically ‘blue,’ but they range from lightest to darkest.
 You can also think of a rating scale with two extremes or opposite points.
 The term ‘autism spectrum disorder’ should be viewed similarly; there is a ‘spectrum’ of symptoms that someone with autism can exhibit, ranging from mild to severe.

 You may be one of the millions of people around the world affected by autism.
-Or you might know someone personally affected by the disorder or have realized its impact on people and the world.
-Either way, it is encouraged that you educate yourself on what autism is and what the three types of autism spectrum disorders are.
-In doing so, you will have a better understanding about the disorder, which can help you to interact and communicate more effectively with individuals who are on the spectrum and to put yourself in their shoes.
+You might know someone personally affected by the disorder or realize its impact on people and the world.
+Either way, you should educate yourself on autism and the three types of autism spectrum disorder.
+You’ll have a better understanding of the types of autism, which can help you interact and communicate more effectively with individuals with different types of autism.

-The information provided in this article can give you all the necessary tools to understand autism and its three different spectrums.
+The information we provide in this article gives you all the necessary tools to understand the levels of autism.

-The three types of ASD that will be discussed are:
+The 3 types of autism that will be discussed are: